miguelgrinberg/react-flask-app/inbox/email_4.md

 This acts as the container for the text of the movie card.
 The parent container is the outer most div.
 We could add some separation between this block of text and the movie poster by adding some css to the outer most div of this code block.

-After "text-center" try adding "ml-x" where x is a number (again, use the prompts that appear after typing ml- to guide you). ml is the css equivalent to "margin-left" and will essentially add space between the text and picture.
+After `text-center` try adding `ml-x` where x is a number (again, use the prompts that appear after typing ml- to guide you). ml is the css equivalent to "margin-left" and will essentially add space between the text and picture.

+Useful reference guide on margin [here](https://tailwindcss.com/docs/margin)